SA9102/Productivity-App/README.md

 - Assign colours to categories
 - Have the category name and colour appear on each todo item
 - Adjust the colour of the category name (black or white) based on the background color, for better contrast
+- Filter items by text in both name and description

 ### 10th December 2024